SAP-samples/btp-secure-development/exercises/ex0/README.md

 #### 4.2.8.
 Verify Instance Creation

 - After the instance creation wizard closes, you should remain on the SAP HANA Cloud Central dashboard.
-- To monitor progress, click the Auto-Refresh button 🔄.
+- To monitor progress, click the Auto-Refresh button 🔄 in the top-right corner.
 - Wait until the status indicator turns 🟢 Running.

 ⚠️ **Note:**